-Box breathing, also known as square breathing, is a technique used in taking slow, deep breaths.
-This can heighten performance and concentration while also being a powerful stress reliever.
+Box breathing, also known as square breathing, is a technique used when taking slow, deep breaths.
+It can heighten performance and concentration while also being a powerful stress reliever.
 It’s also called four-square breathing.

 When you’re ready, start with step 1.

-Sitting upright, slowly exhale, getting all the oxygen out of your lungs.
+Sitting upright, slowly exhale through your mouth, getting all the oxygen out of your lungs.
 Focus on this intention and be conscious of what you’re doing.

 Hold your breath for another slow count of four.